Bameejay/bameejay.github.io/README.md

 ---

 ### INTERESTS
-Apart from being a web developer, I do fashion design.
+Apart from being a web developer, I am a graphics designer.

 I enjoy being outdoors, so i go for run everyday.
 I like to go to the gym, I love travelling so as to explore different cultures.
 When i am inside , I enjoy listening to music and play video games